 The Saucedo family exemplifies the process by which clients are empowered to build the home of their dreams.
 At age 75 Mrs. Saucedo had tired of scrambling to place pots and pans to collect the rain water as it seeped through their dilapidated mobile home's roof into the kitchen.
 They cautiously approached CDCB looking for a gleam of hope that they might be able to build a new home on their property.
-The couple began as many do with subprime credit scores hoovering at 541, mostly on account of the six finance company loans they were carrying with monthly payments that required the allocation of a quarter of their monthly income to debt payments.
-As in many cases the loans were constricting their capacity and belonged to their daughter.
-Like many parents they secured high-cost short-term credit products to assist an immediate family member and as a result applied stress on their limited income.
-Undeterred by the financial reality of her situation Mrs. Saucedo worked tirelessly cleaning beauty salons and, under the guidance of her CDCB housing advisor, used her earned income to pay off her debt, improve her credit score and increase her capacity for a mortgage loan.
+The couple began as many do with subprime credit scores hovering at 541.
+Their credit and their monthly income was burdened by six different loans they'd taken out to help their daughter in a time of financial crisis.
+Their monthly loan payments ate up a full quarter of their monthly income, leaving little to subsist much less to improve their circumstances.
+Like many parents, whether they would help their daughter wasn't a question for them, and they did so in the best way they had available to them-they secured high-cost, short-term loans.
+Undeterred by her financial hardships, Mrs. Saucedo worked tirelessly cleaning beauty salons and, under the guidance of her CDCB housing advisor, used her earned income to pay off her debt, improve her credit score and increase her capacity for a mortgage loan.
 She and her husband were eventually able to reach their goals, saving \$3,309 and utilizing the MiCasita mortgage loan to leverage the equity in their property for closing costs on their newly constructed home.

 CDCB has layered public and private investments to create a pool from which to fund the MiCasita mortgage loan.
-Financial institutions such as the Federal Home Loan of Dallas, Texas State Affordable Housing Corporation and Cameron County Housing Finance Agency, along with Freedie Mac have invested in MiCasita and provided the capital necessary for education and to generate mortgage loans locally in the communities CDCB serves.
+Financial institutions such as the Federal Home Loan of Dallas, Texas State Affordable Housing Corporation and Cameron County Housing Finance Agency, along with Freddie Mac have invested in MiCasita and provided the capital necessary for education and to generate mortgage loans locally in the communities CDCB serves.
 The goal is to produce a home and mortgage product that demonstrates that choice empowers individuals to utilize their abilities to build a home on their property and accumulate equity to support the accumulation of wealth in their family.